New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Get a life insurance quote today

 Women in the workforce are not the only ones who can benefit from a life insurance policy.
-Life insurance is also important for stay-at-home mothers and those who are not the primary wage earners by offering their partner a death benefit to pay for childcare and household expenses.
+Life insurance can also be important for stay-at-home mothers and those who are not the primary wage earners by offering their partner a death benefit to pay for childcare and household expenses.
 Therefore, getting life insurance can be a smart financial move for women in various situations.
 If you’re ready to add life insurance to your financial plan, contact an Aflac agent today.

 Still have questions?